-Barli was established in 1985 with the aim of empowering rural and tribal women to become agents of social change in their communities.
-Serving young women from villages across Madhya Pradesh, Barli offers a six-month residential training program in literacy, moral leadership, nutrition and health, environmental conservation, and income generation.
-It has trained nearly 10,000 women from over 950 villages, providing them with the skills to start their own business and the confidence to lead the transformation of their villages.
+Established in 1985, Barli aims to empower rural and tribal women to become agents of social change in their communities.
+Serving young women from villages across Madhya Pradesh, Barli offers a six-month residential training program in literacy, vocational training, and community development.
+Increasing the awareness and practice of gender equality is also a primary goal.

 India is home to 1.3 billion people with 20% earning less than $2.10/day and 50% under the age of 25.
 India's daughters are generally unwanted, unsafe, unequal, and unfree.
 They make up one third of the world's child brides (5 million girls) and 50% of married women report domestic violence.
 Every year, 1 million girls are killed in the womb through selective termination.